splunk/public-o11y-docs/sp-oncall/spoc-integrations/graylog-integration-guide-victorops.rst

 Open the web UI for Graylog, by default this is set to http://127.0.0.1:9000.
 From there, login and go to **Alerts >> Notifications** and select **Create Notification**.
-Then, go ahead and give this notification a title and description that you’ll remember.
+Then, go ahead and give this notification a title and description that you'll remember.
-You’ll then want to select **HTTP Notification** for notification type and copy the **Service API Endpoint** from above into the **URL** field.
+You'll then want to select **HTTP Notification** for notification type and copy the **Service API Endpoint** from above into the **URL** field.

 .. image:: images/graylog1-2.png

-Put the appropriate routing key at the end of the url and be sure to add it to Graylog’s whitelisted URL’s if you have that enabled.
+Put the appropriate routing key at the end of the url and be sure to add it to Graylog's whitelisted URL's if you have that enabled.

 Next click **Execute Test Notification.** This should produce an info type alert on your timeline if everything is setup properly.